meyer-lab/cellcommunication-Pf2/docs/source/quickstart.rst

 **1. Condition Factors (Factor A):**

 * **Shape**: (n_samples, n_components)

 * **Interpretation**: Each row represents one experimental condition/sample (e.g., control, moderate COVID, severe COVID).
 Each column represents one communication component.

-* **Values**: Positive values indicate the component is more active in that condition; negative values indicate it is suppressed.
+* **Values**: Positive values indicate the component is more active in that condition.
 The magnitude indicates strength.

-* **Example**: If component 1 has high positive values for severe COVID samples and negative values for controls, it represents communication patterns enriched in severe disease.
+* **Example**: If component 1 has high positive values for severe COVID samples and low values for controls, it represents communication patterns enriched in severe disease.

 **2. Sender Cell State Factors (Factor B):**

 * **Shape**: (rise_rank, n_components)

 * **Interpretation**: Each row represents one of the latent cell states identified by RISE (these are combinations of cell types with similar expression).
 Each column represents one communication component.

-* **Values**: Positive values indicate the cell state acts as an important sender (produces ligands) in that component; negative values indicate it does not.
+* **Values**: Positive values indicate the cell state acts as an important sender (produces ligands) in that component.

 * **Example**: If component 1 has high values for cell state 5, then cells in state 5 are key signal senders for that communication pattern.

 **3. Receiver Cell State Factors (Factor C):**

 * **Shape**: (rise_rank, n_components)

 * **Interpretation**: Each row represents one latent cell state.
 Each column represents one communication component.

-* **Values**: Positive values indicate the cell state acts as an important receiver (expresses receptors) in that component; negative values indicate it does not.
+* **Values**: Positive values indicate the cell state acts as an important receiver (expresses receptors) in that component.

 * **Example**: If component 1 has high values for cell state 12, then cells in state 12 are key signal receivers for that communication pattern.

 **4. Ligand-Receptor Factors (Factor D):**

 * **Shape**: (n_lr_pairs, n_components)

 * **Interpretation**: Each row represents one ligand-receptor interaction pair.
 Each column represents one communication component.

-* **Values**: Positive values indicate the LR pair is important in that component; negative values indicate it is not.
+* **Values**: Positive values indicate the LR pair is important in that component.

 * **Example**: If component 1 has high values for "IL6-IL6R" and "TNF-TNFRSF1A", these inflammatory signaling pathways drive that communication pattern.

-**5. Component Weights:**

-* **Shape**: (n_components,)
-* **Interpretation**: The relative importance of each component.
-Components with larger weights explain more variance in the communication data.
-* **Values**: Always positive.
-Components are ordered by condition variance (Gini coefficient) rather than by weight magnitude.
-* **Example**: If weights = [2.5, 1.8, 1.2, ...], these indicate the relative importance of each identified pattern.

-**How to Interpret Components Together:**

-Each component tells a coordinated story by combining information from all four factors:

-* **Component 1** might represent: "In severe COVID (high in Factor A), macrophage-like cell states (high sender in Factor B) signal to T cell-like states (high receiver in Factor C) via IL6-IL6R and TNF-TNFRSF1A pathways (high in Factor D)"
-* **Component 2** might represent: "In control samples (high in Factor A), epithelial-like states signal to immune cell states via homeostatic pathways"

-The model identifies these patterns automatically without prior knowledge of the biology.

 Advanced Usage Tips
 -------------------